bansarithummar/Golang-Leetcode/0000-README.md

 238. Product of Array Except Self
 271. Encode and Decode Strings
 2016.
-Maximum Difference Between Increasing Elements 2616.
+Maximum Difference Between Increasing Elements 2294.
+Partition Array Such That Maximum Difference Is K 2616.
 Minimize the Maximum Difference of Pairs
 2966.
 Divide Array Into Arrays With Max Difference 3024.
 Type of Triangle